Ōmana Regional Park: Geology

 and west sides of the park.
 These softer, generally yellow-brown rocks are approximately 19-20 million years old and are made up of the Waitamata formation (East Coast Bays facies) of early Miocene (Late Otaian) age.
 Distortion and faulted dipping, of this once soft strata, can be seen both in the cliffs and in the small ridges of the rock platform extending out from the beach at low tide.

-Ancient Greywacke, poking through the 19-million-year-old mudstone shore platform.
+Ancient greywacke, poking through the 19-million-year-old mudstone shore platform.

 What makes an interesting discovery is that protruding through the softer yellow-brown sedimentary sandstone and mudstone layers, there are ancient (200-million-year-old) tips of greywacke sea stacks from the Jurassic age.
 They are older and harder (cut or formed from the original 200-million-year-old greywacke about 25 million years ago).
-They are about 1–2 meters high and are found in the shore platform, about 200 metres east of the park at Omana Beach.
+They are about 1–2 meters high and are found in the shore platform, about 200 metres east of the park at Ōmana Beach.

-Holocene sands (less than 7000 years old) form the flat area behind Omana Beach and at Te Puru Creek.
+Holocene sands (less than 7000 years old) form the flat area behind Ōmana Beach and at Te Puru Creek.